rafieltq/downloadtimeCalculator/README.md

-# download time Calculator
+# Download time calculator

-Is a PWA to calculate the download time of your files
+- Is a **PWA** to calculate the download time of your files

-#Content
+##Requirements

-Vanilla JS
+	-Nodejs 12
 	 Bootstrap
-Nodejs 12
+	 Vanillajs
-#Setup
+##Setup
-$ npm install webpack
+	$ npm install
-$ npm install webpack-cli
+	npm install webpack
-$ npx webpack-dev-server
+	npm install webpack-dev-server